wredan/Twitch-Chat-Analyzer/README.md

 ```
 It will start individual components such as Zookeeper, Kafka, Elastisearch, Kibana.
 When Spark starts, follow the instructions on the screen and choose **Python**.

+To stop all running container, just ctrl + C in their own shell.

 #### Almost done
 In the browser, enter the following address:  http://10.0.100.52:5601 .